cbrown5/cbrown5.github.io/_posts/2021-12-07-experiment-rules-of-thumb.md

 ### Dealing with background variation: randomize or control?

-"Stratify experiments with respect to your knowledge and randomise with respect to your ignorance" - unattributed via Bill Venables.
+"Stratify experiments with respect to your knowledge and randomise with respect to your ignorance" - Professor Alan T. James, via Bill Venables.

 You have two broad options for dealing with background variation.
 You can try and control them, so they are constant across all samples.
 For instance, in an experiment you may keep